 Segrest has been a returning lecturer and adviser in the film program at UCLA and lectured in American Studies at USC.
-He served as a juror at numerous international film festivals and was an advisory board member for the National Film Festival for Talented Youth.
+He has served as a juror at numerous international film festivals and was an advisory board member for the National Film Festival for Talented Youth.

-As the editor at the development studio of Comedy Central, Segrest worked on live shows, pilots and online content with top comedians including Sarah Silverman, Donald Glover, Marc Maron, W. Kamau Bell, Russell Brand, Ice Cube, Maria Bamford, Dr. Katz, and The Lonely Island.
+As the editor at the development studio of Comedy Central, Segrest worked on live shows, pilots and online content with top comedians including Donald Glover, Marc Maron, Sarah Silverman, W. Kamau Bell, Russell Brand, Ice Cube, Maria Bamford, Dr. Katz, and The Lonely Island.

-In early adventures, Segrest was a school builder in rural Kenya, executive director of a midwestern arthouse cinema, a late night radio dj, and a set electrician in County Galway, Ireland on a Roger Corman production about a doorway to hell that was easily one of the most justifiably neglected "horror" films ever made.
+In early adventures, Segrest was executive director of a midwestern arthouse cinema, a school builder in rural Kenya, a late night radio dj, and a set electrician in County Galway, Ireland on a Roger Corman production about a doorway to hell that was easily one of the most justifiably neglected "horror" films ever made.

 He lives in New York City with his wife, Anjela, and a few mongrels.